-As of January 12, 2022, Twilio offers Message Scheduling as a Public Beta feature.
+As of August 24, 2022, Twilio offers Message Scheduling as a GA feature.
 This feature enables you to schedule an SMS, MMS or WhatsApp message for a fixed time in the future.
 Scheduling a message is free, so you'll only pay for a message once it is sent.

 To get started with Message Scheduling, refer to the Message Scheduling API documentation.